-Here at Dr. Ashish Sahini’s practice, we believe strongly in proper information and in even more than adequate consultation so that the care that you need can reach you, hassle-free.
+Here at Dr Ashish Saini’s practice, we believe strongly in proper information and in even more than adequate consultation so that the care that you need can reach you, hassle-free.

 DON’T HESITATE.
 BOOK AN APPOINTMENT NOW!

-Dr. Ashish Sahini is Delhi’s leading urologist and sexologist.
+Dr Ashish Sahini is Delhi’s leading urologist and andrologist in Delhi.
 He is the gem of his field and has the experience to back up that knowledge.
-A rare combination of caliber and care.
+A rare combination of calibre and care.